-From classroom discussions and lab experiments to fieldwork and study abroad, Florida Southern provides you the foundation in the biological sciences to pursue your passion to understand our world.
+From biology classroom discussions and biology lab experiments to biology fieldwork and study abroad, Florida Southern provides you the foundation in the biological sciences to pursue your passion to understand our biological world.

-During your collaborative research with faculty, you have the opportunity to publish, and present your own original biology research at regional and national conferences.
+During your collaborative biology research with our biology faculty, you have the opportunity to publish, and present your own original biology research at regional and national conferences.

 Our accelerated program agreement with Lake Erie College of Osteopathic Medicine provides priority admission to qualified students.

-Our research labs grant you a hands-on experience using the latest state-of-the-art instrumentation.
+Our biology research labs grant you a hands-on experience using the latest state-of-the-art instrumentation.

 Through a partnership with one of the nation’s most renowned medical colleges, Lake Erie College of Osteopathic Medicine (LECOM), FSC students are able to pursue the pre-med, pre-pharmacy and pre-dental tracks.